-Mother Abbess rose to her feet.
+Mother rose to her feet.
 “Leave me to have a word with Ellie and settle her down, Pauline.
 You see to Hilda.”

 With a brief squeeze of Hilda’s hand, she was gone.

-Sister Infirmarian helped Hilda to her feet and saw the pallor increase.
+The Infirmarian helped Hilda to her feet and saw the pallor increase.

-Hilda sighed as she unbuttoned her cardigan.
-“No, I can manage.
-I’m sorry for being such a nuisance, and for being so pig-headed, to use a certain someone’s very elegant phrase.”
+“I'll manage.
+I’m sorry for being a nuisance, and being pig-headed, to use a certain someone’s elegant phrase.”

 Three down, one to go, thought Sister Infirmarian gleefully as she headed for the kitchen and Sister Aiden.
 No use having a reputation for bossiness, if one didn’t make use of it now and then.
 It should make for a very peaceful Boxing Day.

-Feeling rather like a naughty schoolgirl berated for spilling ink, Mother Abbess meekly fetched her book and settled by Hilda’s bedside.
+Feeling rather like a naughty schoolgirl berated for spilling ink, Mother meekly fetched her book and settled by Hilda’s bedside.
 She laid the book in her lap but found herself unable to concentrate.
 Instead, her eyes wandered round the room, on which Hilda had imposed her own personality.

 Books lay everywhere, on every surface.
 It was true they were stacked tidily, but they were there, taking over.
 Did the woman not realise there was a library here, or did she just automatically stuff her case with them wherever she went?
 Draped over the mirror was the scarf Ellie had given her, its blue a vivid splash of colour in the rather dark room, and in front of the mirror stood a wooden crucifix which succeeded in being both very simple and exquisitely beautiful.
 Had Nell offered it to her?
 Dangling from two of the knobs on the chest of drawers were embroidered lavender sachets, the aroma subtly permeating the room and making it a pleasant place to be.

 The nun’s eyes reached the picture on the wall opposite the bed, the triptych painted by Sister Patricia.
-The more one looked at it, the nun thought in quiet amazement, the more one saw in it.
+The more one looked at it, the nun thought in amazement, the more one saw in it.
 No wonder Hilda had been overcome.
 Nell’s face was so strongly delineated that her character leapt off the canvas.
 This was not a woman you forgot in a hurry.
-Her eyes caught and held you, the eyes of a woman at peace with herself and with the world around her.
-You could see quite clearly how she had been able to bully Hilda on occasions - and why Hilda missed her so dreadfully.
-She would be a rock behind you, just like:
+Her grey eyes caught and held you, the eyes of a woman at peace with herself and the world around her.
+You could see clearly how she had been able to bully Hilda on occasions - and why Hilda missed her so dreadfully.
+She would be a rock behind you, like:

 …That tower of strength